-- What kinds of technology do you use to help you when you are studying at the university? (for example mobile phone, iPad, laptop, audio recorder, digital texts) - What do you use this technology for? (for example recording lectures, making notes, writing assignments) - Is this technology provided by the university, or do you bring it yourself? - How and where do you use it?
-For example, in a lecture or when studying in the library? - Do you use the same technology when you are at home? - Is there any technology which the university provides but that you definitely do not use? - What kind of support, if any, do you get as a student with a disability? - Do you feel supported by your lecturers?
+- What kinds of technology do you use to help you when you are studying at the university? (for example mobile phone, iPad, laptop, audio recorder, digital texts) - What do you use this technology for? (for example recording lectures, making notes, writing assignments) - o Is this technology provided by the university, or do you bring it yourself? - How and where do you use it?
+For example, in a lecture or when studying in the library? - o Do you use the same technology when you are at home? - Is there any technology which the university provides but that you definitely do not use? - What kind of support, if any, do you get as a student with a disability? - Do you feel supported by your lecturers?
 Is there any difference between the support from different lecturers? - If you use assistive technology, does the university provide technical support?
 Where do you go to if there is a problem or something breaks? - Has anyone ever done a needs assessment with you?
 This means that they look at your particular needs and work with you to understand how the university can support you. - How involved in university life do you feel, as a student with a disability? - Do you live in halls of residence with other students, or do you live at home?
 Or somewhere else? - Are you a member of any student groups? - Are there any groups specifically for students with disabilities that you know of?
-If so, do you attend them?
+If so, do you attend them? - If there are groups for students with disabilities, are these formal (created and supported by the university) or informal, student-organised groups?